Visual Informative Part Attention Framework for Transformer-based Referring Image Segmentation

 table1

 Table 1.
-Performance comparison with the state-of-the-art methods using oIoU (%) metric on three public referring image segmentation datasets.
+Performance comparison with the state-of-the-art methods on four public referring image segmentation datasets.
 LLM-based models are marked in gray. † indicates models trained on multiple RefCOCO series datasets with removed validation and testing images to prevent data leakage.
 For ReferIt dataset, only ReferIt training set is used.

 table2